briansayles/autoEBM/README.md

-# Web Front-End Project for Energy Boundary Method
+# Web-Based Project for Energy Boundary Method

 This project provides a web front-end interface that allows users to upload a data file and trigger the execution of the `applyEnergyBoundaryMethod` function from the backend.
 The application is built using Node.js and Express for the server-side, and HTML, CSS, and JavaScript for the client-side.